-Because RAID0 is only designed to distribute the data being written across multiple devices to improve performance there is NO FAULT TOLERANCE, meaning if one drive fails, the array fails.
+Because RAID0 is only designed to distribute the data being written across multiple devices to improve performance there is \\NO FAULT TOLERANCE\\, meaning if one drive fails, the array fails.
 It MAY be possible to recover the data but that usually requires a data recovery service, which is not guaranteed and is usually very expensive.

 RAID0 is typically only limited by the controller; however, you will get severely diminishing performance returns after 4 drives.
+If you go above 4 drives, you will also see more capacity loss after creating the array.